simple-login/website/content/blog/spamgourmet.md

 authorAvatar: "/images/son.jpg"
 ---

-I learnt about [Spamgourmet](https://www.spamgourmet.com/index.pl) via a friend who has been using the service for more than 10 years.
+I learned about [Spamgourmet](https://www.spamgourmet.com/index.pl) via a friend who has been using the service for more than 10 years.
 Even though I couldn't create a new account on Spamgourmet (the registration is closed), I only heard nice things about this service.

 {{< rawhtml >}}
 <p align="center">